bhstark2/latency/report.md

 * Migration to the network edge (CDNs, MEC) (Shamim)
 * Local caching (DNS, etc.) (author?)
 * Traditional Quality of Service differentiation (Greg)
+	* identification of traffic importance and/or QoS sensitivity, SLAs, prioritization, policing, access control, admission control, end-to-end issues at layer 8+ for Internet traffic
 * Explicit Congestion Notification (Greg)
+	* what is it? recent data on deployment, segue to L4S
 * QB/NQB distinction & Low-Latency, Low-Loss, Scalable throughput architecture (Greg)
+	* brief overview & pointers

 # Metrics and methods for characterizing latency performance (5pgs)

 ## Latency for a path in a live network is variable – a statistical distribution (Greg)
 * Descriptive statistics: Average latency, min/mean/max/std
+	* in measurements, "latency" almost always equates to average latency
+	* average latency is a pretty poor metric for judging QoE
+	* of the other "easy" statistics that commonly get reported (min, max, std), min is reasonably useful, max and std are pretty worthless
 * Order statistics (P0,P99,P99.9)
+	* P99 packet latency (or possibly P99.9) much more useful to predict QoE
+	* P0 (min latency) is helpful too
 * Packet Delay Variation vs. Inter-Packet Delay Variation vs. “Jitter”
+	* There are at least 9 different definitions of "jitter" in common use in the industry, each produces a markedly different value (even two orders of magnitude different!) given a sequence of packet latency observations
+	* issues with IPDV and out-of-band measurement
 * CDFs
+	* examples of CCDF on log scale
 * "Responsiveness" RPM (round-trips per minute)
+	* discuss pros/cons of this metric,
+	* pros: bigger is better, units are understandable by lay-people
+	* cons: implies a sequence of events in series, it's based on average latency

 ## Measuring latency (author?)
 * Protocols: ICMP (PING), UDP (STAMP, TWAMP, SamKnows, etc), TCP, HTTP/2 Echo